17cupsofcoffee/tetra/README.md

 ## Support/Feedback

 As mentioned above, Tetra is fairly early in development, so there's likely to be bugs/flaky docs/general weirdness.
-Please feel free to open an issue/PR if you find something, or leave a question in the [Gitter chat](https://gitter.im/tetra-rs/community).

-You can also contact me via [Twitter](https://twitter.com/17cupsofcoffee), or find me lurking in the #gamedev channel on the [Rust Community Discord](https://bit.ly/rust-community).
+Please feel free to open an issue/PR if you find something!
+You can also contact me via [Twitter](https://twitter.com/17cupsofcoffee), or find me lurking in the #game-and-graphics-dev channel on the [Rust Community Discord](https://bit.ly/rust-community).